Chapter 11.06

 11.06.010 Purpose.

-The City Council finds that this chapter is necessary in order to promote the public health, safety and welfare by providing for the comprehensive management of surface and stormwaters, erosion control, and flooding.
-The Council also finds that this chapter is necessary in order to minimize water quality degradation; to prevent flood damage, siltation and habitat destruction in the City’s creeks, streams and other water bodies; to protect property owners adjacent to developing land from increased runoff rates which could cause stream erosion and damage to public and private property; to promote sound development and redevelopment policies which respect and preserve the City’s watercourses and aquatic habitat; to promote low impact development strategies that reduce impervious surface and stormwater runoff; to ensure the safety of City streets and rights-of-way; and to prevent water quality degradation and promote ground water recharge through the implementation of comprehensive and thorough permit review, construction inspection, enforcement, and maintenance programs in order to promote the effectiveness of the requirements contained in this chapter.
+The City Council finds that this chapter is necessary to promote public health, safety, and welfare through the comprehensive management of surface water and stormwater, erosion control, and flooding.
+The Council also finds that this chapter is necessary to prevent water quality degradation; to prevent flood damage, siltation and habitat destruction in the City’s creeks, streams and other water bodies; to protect property owners adjacent to developing land from increased runoff rates which could cause stream erosion and damage to public and private property; to promote sound development and redevelopment policies which respect and preserve the City’s watercourses and aquatic habitat; to reduce hard surface and stormwater runoff; to prohibit illicit connections and illicit discharges to the stormwater drainage systems; to control potential and observed pollutants to water resources from sources on properties within the City; to ensure the safety of City streets and rights-of-way; and to promote ground water recharge through the implementation of a thorough permit review, construction inspection, enforcement, and maintenance programs.
 (Ord.
+1151, Sec.
+1 (Exh.
+A), 2022; Ord.
+1010, Sec.
+2 (Exh.
+A), 2018; Ord.
 808, Sec.
 1 (Exh.
 A), 2009)

-(a) Unless otherwise specified in this chapter, all standards, definitions, and requirements shall be in accordance with the Stormwater Manual.
+(a) Unless otherwise specified in this chapter, all standards, definitions, and requirements shall be in accordance with the City’s Engineering Design and Development Standards (EDDS) and the Stormwater Manual.

 (b) Plan and Report Submittal.
 Stormwater site plans, supporting technical analyses and other required documentation shall conform to the requirements contained in the Stormwater Manual.

 (c) Where to Submit.
-All stormwater site plans prepared in connection with any of the permits and/or approvals set forth in this chapter shall be submitted to the Department of Public Works.
+All stormwater site plans prepared in connection with any of the permits and/or approvals set forth in this chapter shall be submitted to the Department of Planning and Community Development.

-(b) Low impact development is accomplished first through minimizing the impervious surface coverage and second by managing runoff through dispersion, infiltration, evapo-transpiration, or a combination of these approaches.
-Use of LID BMPs may reduce or eliminate the need for conventional detention facilities but does not remove the obligation to comply with the minimum requirements of the Stormwater Manual.
+(b) Low impact development is implemented by minimizing hard surface coverage and by managing runoff through dispersion, infiltration, evapotranspiration, or a combination of these approaches as directed by the Stormwater Manual.

 (a) All stormwater facilities required under this chapter shall be constructed and maintained as set forth in the Stormwater Manual and the permits and/or approvals of the City.